František R. Kraus: After WWII

-Kraus, however, published under pseudonyms or foreign names, especially his stories from Old Prague at the end of the 19th and the beginning of the 20th century, enjoyed a great popularity in the 1960s and came, for example, in Evening Prague.
-Under his own name he published regularly in the Jewish Yearbook.
-[4] He was employed at the Jewish religious community in Prague, where he headed the cultural department.
-Thanks to his rich contacts at this time, such personalities such as Jan Werich, Karel Gott, Judita Čeřovská and Waldemar Matuska performed in the cultural programs and celebrations of the Jewish holidays.
+Kraus published under pseudonyms, especially his stories from Old Prague at the end of the 19th and the beginning of the 20th century, enjoyed a great popularity.
+They were pusblished in a newspaper Večerní Praha.
+He published regularly in the Jewish Yearbook under his own name.
+He was employed by the Jewish society in Prague, where he led the cultural department.
+Thanks to him famous personalities such as Jan Werich, Karel Gott, Judita Čeřovská and Waldemar Matuška performed in the cultural programs.

-Franz Kraus died in Prague on May 19, 1967.
-He was to welcome the "ice melting" after the Liberec conference on Franz Kafka, which he considered to be a turning point in cultural and political life, but the Prague Spring did not.
+František Kraus died in Prague on May 19, 1967.
+He lived long enough to see the Liblice conference about Franz Kafka, which he considered to be a turning point in cultural and political life.

 He is buried at the New Jewish Cemetery in Prague.

-In 2003, Bystrov and his sons published a novel from the environment of Old Prague, Terezin and Auschwitz without a shadow.
-In 2013, the 3rd edition of the book Gas, Gas ..., then Fire (Grantis) was released.
-In May 2015, the book Holocaust, a blind track of history, was published by Roman Cielko, the researcher and literary writer, where Kraus's memories are one third of the book.
+His book A Hangman without a Shadow was published in 2003.